Dengue

 - Rash.

-About 1 in 20 people who get sick with dengue will develop severe dengue.
+About 1 in 20 people who get sick with dengue can get severe dengue.
 Severe dengue is a medical emergency.
-It can rapidly worsen into shock, internal bleeding, and death in a few hours once the warning signs begin.
-Go to a local clinic or emergency room immediately if you or a family member have:
+It can quickly lead to shock, internal bleeding, or death.
+Go to a clinic or emergency room immediately if you or a family member have:

 - Stomach pain or tenderness;